lmullen/lincolnmullen.com/content/courses/scriptures.2024/index.md

 - Omar ibn Said, _Autobiography of Omar ibn Said, Slave in North Carolina_.
 PDF on Blackboard.
 - Elijah Muhammad, _Message to the Blackman in America_.
 PDF on Blackboard.
 - Amina Wadud, _Qu'ran and Woman_, from _Columbia Sourcebook of Muslims in the United States_.
 PDF on Blackboard.

-### GMU spring break, March 4–8

-### Tuesday, Mar.
-12: Texts as material objects

-Read:

-- Paul C. Gutjahr, _An American Bible: A History of the Good Book in the United States, 1777--1880_ (Stanford University Press, 1999), ch.
-2. PDF on Blackboard.

 ### Thursday, Mar.
 14: Women's interpretation of the Bible